luizbgomide/EclipsePhase2e-ptbr/src/12/20-disorders.md

 **Triggers:** Alienation, the unknown, violence

-You suffer a neurological condition such as blindness, deafness, inability to speak, loss of balance, seizures, or paralysis in highstress situations.
+You suffer a neurological condition such as blindness, deafness, inability to speak, loss of balance, seizures, or paralysis in high-stress situations.
 Some asyncs suffer from a similar condition, alien sensory disorder, where attempts to use phantom alien sensory organs disrupt one or more of their actual physical senses.

 **Effect:** WIL Check or suffer from one of the chosen conditions.